Lautenschlager-id/transfromage/docs/Events.md

 >| :-: | :-: | - |
 >| friend | `table` | The data of the new friend. |
 >
->Triggered when a new friend is added to the friend list.
+>Triggered when a player is added to the friend list.
 >
 >**@friend structure**:
 >```Lua
 >{
 >	id = 0, -- The player id.
->	playerName = "", -- The player name.
+>	playerName = "", -- The player's name.
->	gender = 0, -- The gender of the player.
+>	gender = 0, -- The player's gender.
 Enum in enum.gender.
 >	isFriend = true, -- Whether the player has the account as a friend (added back) or not.
->	isConnected = true, -- Whether the player is online or not.
+>	isConnected = true, -- Whether the player is online or offline.
 >	gameId = 0, -- The id of the game where the player is connected.
 Enum in enum.game.
->	roomName = "", -- The name of the room where the player is.
+>	roomName = "", -- The name of the room the player is in.
->	lastConnection = 0 -- Timestamp of when was the last connection of the player.
+>	lastConnection = 0 -- Timestamp of when the player was last online.
 >}
 >```
 >